 exit

-If we want to see the name of the user we are currently logged in as we use:
+If we want to see the name of the user we are currently connected as, we use:

 whoami

-We can also list all the users who are logged into the system with the command:
+We can also list all users connected to the system with the command:

 who